Beauty (and especially cosmetics) are hot categories for social media content and brand storytelling.

 Stories across platforms are also are helping to drive more engagement and faster purchase cycles, with features that allow consumers to swipe up for more information, participate in product polls, shop directly within content and more.
 With community-led content, there are even more opportunities to move consumers quickly along their purchase journey.

-Finally, advanced technology is in place today to bring your community members and social brand storytelling together.
+Finally, advanced digital content management software is in place today to bring your community members and social brand storytelling together.

-Greenfly’s content collaboration and distribution platform makes it possible via one central hub for brands to manage large communities and interact with them to create and share timely content that can be sent to brand social channels and their own.
+Greenfly’s content collaboration and distribution platform makes it possible for beauty and cosmetics brands to manage and collaborate with large ambassador communities and interact.
+They are able to create and share timely digital content that can be shared to both the brand’s social channels, and their own personal channels — reaching huge audiences.

 In practice, the Greenfly platform can ingest photo and video content created by your various beauty community stakeholders and route it into organized portfolios for distribution to brand social teams or other community members.
 These Greenfly Galleries can be accessed and shared via the Greenfly mobile app so content can be amplified quickly across social stories or feeds.

 Brand teams can segment community content contributors—such as stylists or employees from particular store brand lines—into groups to address their specific communication, content and approval workflows.
-They can interact with one or many contributors at once through requests and messaging originated within the Greenfly app—removing the complexity of text and email chains, spreadsheets and FTPs.
+They can interact with one or many contributors at once through requests and messaging originating within the Greenfly mobile app—removing the complexity of text and email chains, spreadsheets, Slack and Dropbox.

 Social teams can connect with any of their community members to request that content be shared to their social channels or request new content be created for beauty brand social and digital channels.
 This content can include behind-the-scenes store moments, product comparisons, themed looks, tips for product use and much more.